kalepail/soroban-quest--pioneer/quests/0-hello-world/STORY.md

 wink.

-With these essentials in tow, Blossom Bernice Breydenblach and Roscoe hiked toward Squaktahune Temple, the Golden Abacus, and adventure.
+With these essentials in tow, Blossom Bernice Breydenblach and Roscoe hiked toward Squaktahune Temple, the Golden Soroban, and adventure.